pyrelease/pyrelease/README.rst

 Development
 -----------

-Most of the script is in pyrelease.py with a few shell helper functions located in shelltools.py and the config file gathering logic found in userdata.py (.gitconfig scraper, etc..)
+The `PyPackage` class gathers and stores your package info and gets plugged into the `Builder` class, which further breaks down the build sequence.

-The CLI is now complete and tested to run in Python 2.7 and 3.6.
-That code as well as a click helper class -from a module in Lektor- to ease the writing of the bulk of the script, which is found in `pyrelease/cli.py`
+The CLI is tested to run in Python 2.7 and 3.6.
+That code is found in `pyrelease/cli.py`.
+The CLI themed generator class is now in the `pyrelease/generator.py` module.

-There's a main function at the bottom of pyrelease.py which show how the build flow has been broken down.
-Check out the `PyPackage` class, it's what gathers and stores your package info and gets plugged into the `Builder` class, which further breaks down the build sequence.
+The config file gathering logic is found in userdata.py (.gitconfig scraper, etc..)

 There is a logger available for basic info messages.
-And it can be channeled to a file by uncommenting the section at the top of `pyrelease.py`
+Just use `logger.info` etc. to use it.
+There are a few shell helper functions located in shelltools.py.

 Todo